 The annual report serves as a record of student progress towards the graduate degree.
 The report will be due (via email) to the graduate program administrator by December 1.
+Some advisors want to see the report before it gets submitted, others do not.
+You should communicate with your advisor about expectations for the annual report.
 Reports must follow the standard formatting guide outlined below (full template in Appendix).
 The report must include, but is not limited to, the student's research plan, a current CV, goals for the coming year, and a self-assessment that reflects upon progress made towards the previous year's goals.